 24 Hours in Vientiane

-With just 24 hours to explore the city, what should you do?
-Vientiane has a wealth of hidden gems to discover for those wanting to get a real feel for this charming city.
+With just 24 hours to explore Vientiane should you do?
+The capital city of Laos has a wealth of hidden gems to discover in this charming city.

 If you get up early, you’ll see the monks on their alms-rounds.
 They begin each day by walking, barefoot from their temple to the streets around, where people wait for them outside their houses, with offerings of food.
 By giving to the monks you gain merit, so when people have an important life event coming up, alms offerings are considered to bring good luck.